pressjitsu/pomodoro/README.md

 Drop pomodoro.php into `wp-content/mu-plugins` and enjoy the added speed :)

-Requires PHP7+.
 The more plugins you have the better the performance gains.

 ## Support